AntonioAlgaida/Vocals2Song/README.md

    * Just predict the mix of instruments (piano, guitar, bass, violin, etc) and join with the vocal input signal.
    * Due to problems with RAM on google colab, I can only train the model with 42 images and test with 8.
 I think that by reducing the images size the number of images for training can be increased.
    * Due to the previous, the subset of the dataset used don't allow that the pix2pix network doesn't learn a lot.
 With more ram I expect more interesting results.
+   * Perhaps, the use of a dataset containing electronic music, which contains musical notes more marked and contained in time, could improve the performance of the network.
+   * Due to the low number of training images (the network was trained with only 42 images) the network was trained with 42 images * 15 secs/image = 630 secs = 10.5 mins.
+This value is very low.
+It should be corrected in future versions of this study.

 ## How to use the proyect:
 In order to use the designed project you must follow the following steps: